nccgroup/PMapper/Readme.md

 ### Presets

-The existing preset is `priv_esc` or `change_perms`, which have the same function.
-They describe which principals have the ability to change their own permissions.
-If a principal is able to change their own perms, then it effectively has unlimited perms.
+There are two presets.
+The first is `priv_esc`, which is also available as `privesc` or `change_perms`.
+It identifies all principals that can change their own permissions (dubbed as admins) directly.
+Then it identifies any principals that can access the administrative principals (potential privilege escalation risks).

+The other preset is `connected`.
+It identifies if one principal can access another, or list all principals that can be accessed.

 ## Visualizing